What is the difference between true weight and apparent weight?

 All Flashcards

-What are the differences between true weight and apparent weight?
+What is the difference between true weight and apparent weight?

 True weight: The force of gravity on an object (mg).
-Apparent weight: How heavy an object feels, which changes with acceleration.
+Apparent weight: The force an object experiences due to contact forces, which can differ from true weight when there is acceleration.

 The 'average' position of all the mass in the system.